Feedback and complaints

 How do I request a refund?

-We acknowledge that there may be exceptional circumstances where a refund may be granted however once you have made a donation, we do not normally give refunds if you change your mind.
+We acknowledge that there may be exceptional circumstances where a refund may be granted however once you have made a donation, we don’t normally give refunds if you change your mind.

-Please submit your request in writing and include the reason for your request, the refund payment requested, and any relevant information (ie. Police report in the case of fraud).
-We will notify you within 10 working days of receiving your written request.
+Please submit your request in writing and include the reason for your request, the refund payment requested, and any relevant information (ie. police report in the case of fraud).
+We’ll notify you within 10 working days of receiving your written request.

-Once your refund has been approved, it will be processed within seven working days in the same way it was made (e.g. credit card payments will be refunded to the same credit card).
+Once your refund has been approved, it’ll be processed within seven working days in the same way it was made (e.g. credit card payments will be refunded to the same credit card).
 In the case of fraud, please also notify the Police and your bank.

 When will a refund be issued?

-• an error was caused by Plan International’s system
+- An error as caused by Plan International’s system,

-• a sponsored child is cancelled from the sponsorship program and automatically replaced by Plan International, but the sponsor has paid support up-front for the cancelled child and does not wish to continue sponsoring a new sponsor child
+- A sponsored child is cancelled from the sponsorship program and automatically replaced by Plan International, but the sponsor has paid support up-front for the cancelled sponsorship and doesn’t wish to continue sponsoring a new sponsor child,

 When will a refund be declined?